vivekFuneesh/VId/README.md

 Combined with MAC address of NIC by IEEE these are UUID.

-Combined with node-bits/instance-bits on a particular server, these are uniques across all instances in a server and in world of MAC.
+Combined with node-bits/instance-bits on a particular server, these are unique across all instances in a server and in world of MAC.

 -------------------